DoctorBud/phenopacket-format/docs/content/Overview.md

 We use **phenotype** to refer to a discrete feature, such as *hypoglycemia*, that is one observable component of a disease, such as diabetes mellitus type II.

-The Phenotype Exchange Formalism (PXF) proposed here is designed to support “deep phenotyping”, a process wherein individual components of each phenotype are observed and documented[5](ref:5).
+The Phenotype Exchange Format (PXF) proposed here is designed to support “deep phenotyping”, a process wherein individual components of each phenotype are observed and documented[5](ref:5).

 ## What is an Ontology?